polterguy/polterguy.github.io/dashboard/databases/index.md

 ---

 The databases component allows you to manage your connection strings, in addition to your external and internal databases.
-This is your goto component if you want to connect to an external database, and it allows you to connect to any MySQL, PostgreSQL, SQL Server or MariaDB database.
+This is your goto component if you want to connect to an external database.
+It allows you to connect to any MySQL, PostgreSQL, SQL Server, or MariaDB database.
 Provide it with your connection string, give your connection string a name, and click connect.

 ![Assumptions](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/databases.jpg)